-Upon receiving the ultrasonic flowmeter at the calibration facility, a thorough inspection is started.
-Ultrasonic meters are often very large with attached electronic instruments so the inspection of the ultra-sonic flowmeter begins before it comes out of the box.
-A damaged shipping container indicates that the meter may have visible damage or damage to electronic components that will be harder to find.
-Open the crate and inspect the electronics.
-Ensure that all electronic boards are securely fastened to the junction box that houses the electronics.
+Once an Ultrasonic Meter arrives at the calibration facility, a thorough inspection is started.
+Ultrasonic meters have several electronic components, so the inspection of the USM begins before it comes out of the box.
+A damaged shipping container is an obvious clue that more scrutiny is required in the initial inspection.
+Opening the crate and inspecting the electronics would be among the first steps in the inspection process.
+Next the inspector would ensure that all electronic boards are securely fastened to the junction box that houses the electronics.
 Look for any signs of damage or any loose parts or fittings.
 Inspect the meter body.
 Ensure that the transducers are not damaged.
 Ensure all cables are securely fastened.

 When installing the meter in the piping system, inspect the holes where the pressure taps penetrate the meter body on the inside surface.
-Any burrs or protrusions on the pressure taps can create pressure reading errors and must be removed prior to calibration.
+Any burs or protrusions on the pressure taps can create pressure reading errors and must be removed prior to calibration.
 Ultrasonic flowmeters are often sold with upstream and downstream spool pieces.
 There may be identification stamps on the meter and accompanying spool pieces, make sure the identification numbers match.
 The meter and spool pieces may have alignment pins.
-Check the alignment as it is not unusual to find the pins do not provide good Spool pieces may come separately from a alignment. different supplier.
-In this case ensure that the internal diameter of the spool pieces matches the internal diameter of the meter.
+Check the alignment as it is not unusual to find the pins do not provide good alignment.
+Spool pieces may come separately from a different supplier.
+In this case, ensure that the internal diameter of the spool pieces matches the internal diameter of the meter.
 Drawings typically accompany the meter and spool pieces.
 Assemble the meter parts as shown in the drawings.
-Flow conditioners sometimes fail when first used.
-Inspect the flow conditioner to ensure the manufacturing and assembly is complete.
-Some flow conditioners need to be pinned as they can move around inside the pipe when installed.
-It is important that all upstream components that can affect the flow conditions at the meter remain exactly the same in use as they were during the calibration.
+Inspect the flow conditioner to ensure no damage has taken place in the shipping process.
+It is important that all upstream components that can affect the flow conditions at the meter remain the same as they were during the calibration.

 Meters that have been in use in the field are often recalibrated.
 These meters do not have original shipping containers and are often partially disassembled for shipping.
-Inspect the cables carefully ensuring all cables are with the meter and that no damage has occurred.
+Inspect the cables carefully ensuring all cables are still connected to the meter and that no damage has occurred.
 Inspect the inside surfaces of the meters.
-There is often a build-up of contaminants.
-Ensure the pressure taps are clear.
+There can be fouling that has occurred in the meter over time.
 The customer may want the meter calibrated in the condition it arrives in, referred to as an "As Found" calibration, then cleaned and recalibrated clean, referred to as an "As Left" calibration.
-In the past few years, more data has become available on how well ultrasonic flowmeters perform with thick layers of contaminants on the transducers and pipe walls.
+More data has become available on how well ultrasonic flowmeters perform with varying layers of contaminants on the transducers and pipe walls.
 Any difference in performance of the meter between the "As Found" and "As Left" calibration may be very useful to the customer.